 The most important aspect of the pipe coupling is the observation, that the beating of the pipes is not constant, but becomes less prominent when the key is held for longer time (within a span of a first second or so) .
 This brings incredible movement and live to the organ sound.
 This phenomenon seems important for the realism of the organ sound model.

 Obviously, one can argue, that different windchest layouts cause different pipe coupling scheme, and one would need various ways of implementing the pipe coupling feature.
 Yes, perhaps in future.
 To my experience, this phenomenon occurs on every organ to some extent.
 And the enhancement of the digital model by the introduction of the pipe coupling effect is drammatic.
 Therefore, I decided to enable this feature in all my sample sets, time allowing.

 I do hear the criticism sometimes, that my organ models sound too perfect, too much in tune, which is not realistic.
 The random tuning error in Hauptwerk could be a nice feature, but it is static, and it brings beating even between the audio channels of the same pipe, which is also not realistic.
+Therefore, this function must be set to 0 to prevent it.
 When the Original Organ Tuning is used, it is not that bad, because some beating is heard, but when any other temperament is used, the organ sounds digital, static and perhaps "thin", because of the absense of casual tuning errors and the resulting chorus effect so much characteristic for a real pipe organ.